A surgeon with over 30 years of experience, operated on the wrong part of a patient’s arm – confessing to his mistake soon after the procedure ended.

 “He apologised and said he had reported himself to the medical council.”

-Patient needed corrective surgery and is still hoping to regain feeling in fingers
+The patient needed corrective surgery and is still hoping to regain feeling in their fingers

 The corrective surgery was delayed as Mr Ivory suffered from unrelated health problems, with angina and then a later diagnosis of diabetes.

 The procedure was eventually carried out at Castle Hill Hospital in February 2018, by another surgeon.

 Mr Ivory, who is now recovering from the second round of surgery and is waiting to see if he regains the feeling in his fingers, which can take up to a year, said he was shocked that a surgeon “of his calibre” had made such a simple mistake.

 “He said it was his first mistake in 32 years, and I do think a surgeon of his calibre should not have got it wrong.

 “I couldn’t believe it when he told me, but the inconvenience was the main issue for me, as I was off work for around four weeks each time, so two months in total.

 “I know things do happen and things go wrong, and I’m just glad it was something relatively minor, and nothing major.
 He was very upset.
 I would say I’ll be glad to see the back of 2017 and 2018, it hasn’t been great.”

 ‘Never event’ mistakes are ‘unforgivable’ and can prove ‘life-changing’